• Skip to primary navigation

 Omurice (Japanese Rice Omelette)

-• fried pork cutlet with green onions on top. placed with eggs, onions and rice
+• Fried pork cutlet with green onions on top. placed with eggs, onions and rice.

 Katsudon (Pork Cutlet Rice Bowl)

-• Crispy fried chicken with lemon and sriracha mayo.
+• A plate of crispy fried chicken with lemon and sriracha mayo.

 Chicken Karaage (Japanese Fried Chicken)